Art (ART)

 Recommended Preparation: "C" grade or higher or "Pass" in ART 120 or ART 124.

-This course explores the cultural history of mural painting as well as the social and political issues related to the creation and public reception of mural paintings.
-Several aspects and methods used in the production of public art works will be covered.
-Issues examined will include proposal, design, budget, procuring materials, safety concerns, and installation.
-Students will implement artistic skills, techniques and concepts to design and produce works collaboratively and consider the importance of the community in the mural-making process.
+This course is designed for students that have an interest in producing art in a public context and/or public art through a commissioning process.
+The course will cover several aspects and methods used in the production of public art works.
+Issues examined will include proposal, design, budget, procuring materials, safety concerns, methods, and installation.
+Students will implement artistic skills, techniques and concepts to design and produce murals or other works collaboratively for public context.
 (CSU/UC)

 ART-119